-Whether you are using it for a written research report or as a piece of the documentary evidence that may be used in litigation, the best evidence is in the original document.
-You will need a certified copy of the record in question, otherwise it could be challenged.
+Whether you are using it for a written research report or as evidence in litigation, the best evidence is the original document.
+A certified copy of a document is less likely to be challenged.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.

 If you are unable to find the help you need on our site, contact us at (888) 997-4669 and we will find a company for you, at no cost.